tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* Let's first implement the setting of the task group
+* Let's first implement `set_task_group`
-* This is a little complicated since we need it to go about doing this in a few ways
+* This is a little complicated since we need to set the task group in a few ways, depending on the context
 * First we'll check for an ID param being set
-  * Generally this will be from the URL (`/task_groups/:id`)
+  * In our case, the param will be set through the URL
 * When we have the ID param, we'll try to find that task group
-  * A cool thing about this is that if one isn't found, Rails will handle making this be a 404 response
+  * And a cool thing about Rails is that if it doesn't find the `TaskGroup`, it'll automatically return a 404 response

-* Next, we'll check if we're doing a create action
+* Next, we'll check if we're in the create action
-* If we are, we're going to make a new task group instance with the params that will be given
+  * If we are, we're going to make a new `TaskGroup` instance with the params that've been given
   * Note that this doesn't save the task group, just gives us an instance to work with
 * In neither of those scenarios, we create a minimal instance
-* This is mainly so we can pass it around without having `nil` errors in our template
+  * Mainly so we don't have `nil` errors in our templates

 ---

 ## Task Group Params

 Note:
-* Alright, we referenced the `task_group_params` method in the last bit, so let's implement that
+* We referenced the `task_group_params` method in the last bit, so let's implement that

 ```rb []